A Hausdorff-measure boundary element method for acoustic scattering by fractal screens: Numerical results

 We consider next the case where $n=2$ (corresponding to scattering in $\R^3$) and $\Gamma\subset\Gamma_\infty\cong \R^2$ is a ``middle-$(1-2\rho)$ Cantor dust'' for some $0<\rho<1/2$, defined by the disjoint homogeneous IFS with $M=4$,

 a $d$-set with $d=\dimH(\Gamma)=\log{4}/\log{(1/\rho)}$, see Figure~\ref{Fig:Dust}.
 Such a screen generates a non-zero scattered field if and only if $\rho>1/4$ (see \cite[Example 8.2]{ScreenPaper} and the discussion before Lemma \ref{lem:Nullity}).
 In Figure~\ref{fig:CantorDustH12} we present results similar to those in Figure \ref{fig:CantorSetH12}, albeit for a more restricted range of $\ell$ and a lower value of $k$ in the right-hand panel, due to the increased computational cost associated with the change from $M=2$ (Cantor set) to $M=4$ (Cantor dust).
 The Hausdorff-BEM solution $\phi_\ell$ corresponds to a mesh of $N=4^\ell$ elements of diameter $h=\sqrt2\rho^\ell$.
 The incident wave is the plane wave $u^i(x)=\re^{\ri k\vartheta\cdot x}$ with $\vartheta=(0,1,-1)/\sqrt2$.
-We use the quadrature rules described in \S\ref{sec:Quadrature}, with the reduced quadrature of Remark \ref{rem:reducedquad}, and with $h_Q=\rho^2 h$ for both $k=0.1$ and $k=5$.
+As indicated at the beginning of this section, we use the quadrature rules described in \S\ref{sec:Quadrature}, with the reduced quadrature of Remark \ref{rem:reducedquad}, and with $h_Q=\rho^2 h$ for both $k=0.1$ and $k=5$.
 As a result, the off-diagonal entries of the BEM matrix require up to $256$ evaluations of $\Phi$.

 In Remark \ref{rem:ConvRates} we noted that our theoretical analysis suggests we should expect convergence approximately like $(4\rho)^{-\ell/2}$, whereas the convergence we observe in Figure~\ref{fig:CantorDustH12} appears to be faster than this, especially for lower values of $\rho$.
 In fact, these numerical results are consistent with the theoretical bounds being sharp, as we now explain.
 The issue is that the convergence rate $(4\rho)^{-\ell/2}$ is slow, so the reference solution (with $\ell=8$) used in Figure~\ref{fig:CantorDustH12} is still quite far from the exact solution $\phi$ of the integral equation, which affects the shape of the error plot.
 Let us assume that the Galerkin error bound \eqref{eq:ConvRates} holds with $\epsilon=0$ and in fact is exact, i.e.\